+The IDT must:

-The IDT must promptly develop the comprehensive Plan of Care for each recipient after completing the assessments as specified in 42 CFR 460.106.
-The IDT must implement, coordinate and monitor the Plan of Care whether the services are furnished by PACE staff or contractors.
-The team must collaborate with the recipient or caregiver, or both, to ensure there is agreement with the Plan of Care and that the recipient's concerns are addressed.
-The IDT must continuously monitor the recipient's health and psychosocial status, as well as the effectiveness of the Plan of Care through the provision of services, informal observation, input from the recipients or caregivers, and communications among members of the IDT and other providers.
-On at least a semi-annual basis, the IDT must reevaluate the Plan of Care, define outcomes and make revisions as necessary.
-Anytime there is a significant change in health status the Plan of Care must be updated.
-The PACE staff (employees and contractors), as part of the IDT process, must communicate relevant changes in a recipient's care plan to transportation personnel as required by 42 CFR 460.76(e).
+- 1. Promptly develop the comprehensive plan of care (POC) for each beneficiary after completing the assessments as specified in 42 CFR 460.106. - 2.
+Implement, coordinate and monitor the POC whether the services are furnished by PACE staff or contractors. - 3.
+Collaborate with the beneficiary or caregiver, or both, to ensure there is agreement with the POC and that the beneficiary's concerns are addressed. - 4.
+Continuously monitor the beneficiary's health and psychosocial status, as well as the effectiveness of the POC through the provision of services, informal observation, input from the beneficiaries or caregivers, and communications among members of the IDT and other providers.

+On at least a semi-annual basis, the IDT must reevaluate the POC, define outcomes and make revisions as necessary.
+Anytime there is a significant change in health status the POC must be updated.
+The PACE staff (employees and contractors), as part of the IDT process, must communicate relevant changes in a beneficiary's care plan to transportation personnel as required by 42 CFR 460.76(e).